SumoLogic-Labs/sumologic-rfsync/doc/01_sumologic/readme.md

 ![Step01](https://github.com/wks-sumo-logic/sumologic-rfsync/blob/master/doc/01_sumologic/steps/sl.step1.png "Collection Management")

     2. Add a collector by clicking on add collectors.
        We start with an installed collector.

 ![Step02](https://github.com/wks-sumo-logic/sumologic-rfsync/blob/master/doc/01_sumologic/steps/sl.step2.png "Add Collector")

     3. There are two types of collectors: hosted and installed.
        We will choose installed for the 1st collector

 ![Step03](https://github.com/wks-sumo-logic/sumologic-rfsync/blob/master/doc/01_sumologic/steps/sl.step3.png "Choose Type - Installed")

     4. The installed collector needs to have the software runninbg on the host you choose.
-Please choose the OS type for the package.
+       Please choose the correct OS type for your machine to install the right package.

 ![Step04](https://github.com/wks-sumo-logic/sumologic-rfsync/blob/master/doc/01_sumologic/steps/sl.step4.png "Select Installation Package")

     5. The installed collector needs to establish connection to sumologic.
        We want to create an access key for this collector.

 ![Step05](https://github.com/wks-sumo-logic/sumologic-rfsync/blob/master/doc/01_sumologic/steps/sl.step5.png "Navigate to Access Key")

     6. Create a name for the key you will use.
 If thee installed collector is only for Recorded Future, then name the key: recordedfuture

        This will have a accesskey ID and the access key string.
-Save both as we will use this in our installation process.
+       Save both strings as we will use this in our installation process.

 ![Step06](https://github.com/wks-sumo-logic/sumologic-rfsync/blob/master/doc/01_sumologic/steps/sl.step6.png "Access Key Details")

-    7. The instaled collector shoulw show up a running and have a green status connection.
+    7. The instaled collector should be running and have a green status connection.

        We want to confirm the collector is running, and communicating with SumoLogic.

 ![Step07](https://github.com/wks-sumo-logic/sumologic-rfsync/blob/master/doc/01_sumologic/steps/sl.step7.png "Verify Installed Collector")

     8. Now click on the collector to either add sources or script actions.
        We choose sources now and will choose scripted actions later.

 ![Step08](https://github.com/wks-sumo-logic/sumologic-rfsync/blob/master/doc/01_sumologic/steps/sl.step8.png "Add Sources")

     9. Choose local files for the sources.
        You will be asked for a path to specific files, and the source category.

 ![Step09](https://github.com/wks-sumo-logic/sumologic-rfsync/blob/master/doc/01_sumologic/steps/sl.step9.png "Choose Source Type - Local Files")

      10. Now specify the path to the files, and the source category.

          By default the directory the files are cached into is under the home directory of the user running it.

          Default: $USER_HOME_DIR/var/tmp/recordedfuture/<YYYYMMDD>
          If running as root, this will put the directory into /var/tmp/recordedfuture.

 ![Step10](https://github.com/wks-sumo-logic/sumologic-rfsync/blob/master/doc/01_sumologic/steps/sl.step10.png "Specify Path for Files")

+          Suggested Settings for sources: